DessimozLab/Archaeal-Fusexins/README.md

 HHblits
 -------
 Ipython notebook used with HHblits.
-Used for finidng FsxA and comparing FsxA profiles to known fusexin profiles. ( Figure 1.a , supp Figure 1 ).
+Used for finidng Fsx1 and comparing Fsx1 profiles to known fusexin profiles. ( Figure 1.a , supp Figure 1 ).

 Kmer
 ----